Pineapples can live for 7 years and yield fruits 1-3 times during their lifespan. But have you wondered how long does it take to grow a Pineapple?

-What is the Pineapple Growing Stages?
+What are the Pineapple Growing Stages?

 1. Vegetative Phase

-The flowers in the clusters combine to form a single fruit, and the fruiting phase begins.
+Regardless of the method, the plant soon matures to develop flower clusters.
+The flowers combine to form a single fruit, initiating the fruiting phase.

 2. Fruiting Phase

+This stage runs from flowering to harvesting fruits, taking around 5 months.
 As the plant grows, a tall stalk elongates from the center of the plant.

-Later, the stalk’s tip slowly transforms and enlarges into a bulb.

-The head is surrounded by whorls of short and stiff leaves known as Crown or top.
+Later, the stalk’s tip slowly transforms and enlarges into a bulbous head, surrounded by whorls of short and stiff leaves, known as crown or top.